 - Raise the dumbbell out and up along the side.
 Slowly return to the starting position.
 Repeat.

-You often perform the dumbbell shoulder press while standing.
-But performing this move seated allows you to drive more action to your shoulder.
+Performing the dumbbell shoulder press seated allows you to drive more action to your shoulder by restricting your leg drive and the amount of momentum you can generate.
 With your back and lower body stabilized through sitting, you can customize the angle (wide for more shoulder action or narrow for more anterior deltoid and triceps involvement).

 - Sit upright on an incline bench.